 Traditional media outlets are not the sole culprits here.
 Similar, and perhaps more obviously repressive, processes are at play in the sphere of social media.
-During Israel's 2021 attacks on Gaza, which followed attempts to evict Palestinian families from their homes in Sheikh Jarrah.
-East Jerusalem, social media platforms like Facebook and Twitter came under a lot of criticism following accusations that they were censoring the mention of Palestine and any related content that negatively depicted Israel's actions.
+During Israel's ongoing genocide in Gaza, social media platforms like Instagram, TikTok, Facebook and X have censored the mention of Palestine and any related content that negatively depicted Israel's actions across more than 60 countries.